telerik/xaml-docs/controls/radpropertygrid/styles-and-templates/templates-structure.md

 # Templates Structure

-Like most {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %} controls, RadPropertyGrid allows you to template it in order to change the control from inside.
+Like most UI controls, RadPropertyGrid allows you to template it in order to change the control from inside.
 Except for templating the whole control, you can template parts of it or even independent controls related to it.
 This topic will make you familiar with:

 * RadPropertyGrid Template Structure;

 * PropertyGridField Template Structure;

->tipFor more information about templating and how to modify the default templates of the RadControls read the common topics on the matter.
+>tipFor more information about templating and how to modify the default templates read the common topic on [Implicit Styles]({%slug styling-apperance-implicit-styles-overview%}).

+Using [Implicit Styles]({%slug styling-apperance-implicit-styles-overview%}) gives you the ability to easily extract and edit the default ControlTemplates of the controls.
+You can follow [this article]({%slug styling-apperance-editing-control-templates%}) on two different approaches on how to extract the ControlTemplates.

 ## RadPropertyGrid Template